-- the impact of the COVID-19 pandemic on our business and operations as well as the business or operations of our manufacturers, contract research organizations, study sites or other clinical partners and other third parties with whom we conduct business and regulatory agencies, and the extent and duration thereof; - estimates regarding our financial performance, including future revenues, expenses and capital requirements; - our expected cash position and ability to obtain financing in the future on satisfactory terms or at all; - expectations regarding our plans to research, develop and commercialize our current and future product candidates, including TARA-002, and Intravenous, or IV, Choline Chloride; - expectations regarding the safety and efficacy of our product candidates; - expectations regarding the timing, costs and outcomes of our clinical trials; - expectations regarding potential market size; - expectations regarding the timing of the availability of data from our clinical trials; - expectations regarding the clinical utility, potential benefits and market acceptance of our product candidates; - expectations regarding our commercialization, marketing and manufacturing capabilities and strategy; - the implementation of our business model, strategic plans for our business, product candidates and technology; - expectations regarding our ability to identify additional products or product candidates with significant commercial potential; - · developments and projections relating to our competitors and industry; - our ability to acquire, license and invest in businesses, technologies, product candidates and products;
+- estimates regarding our financial performance, including future revenue, expenses and capital requirements; - our expected cash position and ability to obtain financing in the future on satisfactory terms or at all; - expectations regarding our plans to research, develop and commercialize our current and future product candidates, including TARA-002, and Intravenous, or IV, Choline Chloride; - expectations regarding the safety and efficacy of our product candidates; - expectations regarding the timing, costs and outcomes of our planned clinical trials; - expectations regarding potential market size; - expectations regarding the timing of the availability of data from our clinical trials; - expectations regarding the clinical utility, potential benefits and market acceptance of our product candidates; - expectations regarding our commercialization, marketing and manufacturing capabilities and strategy; - the implementation of our business model, strategic plans for our business, product candidates and technology; - expectations regarding our ability to identify additional products or product candidates with significant commercial potential;

-- our ability to remain listed on the Nasdaq Capital Market, or Nasdaq; - the impact of government laws and regulations; - costs and outcomes relating to any disputes, governmental inquiries or investigations, regulatory proceedings, legal proceedings or litigation; - our ability to attract and retain key personnel to manage our business effectively; - our ability to prevent system failures, data breaches or violations of data protection laws; - the timing or likelihood of regulatory filings and approvals; - our ability to protect our intellectual property position; and - the impact of general U.S. and foreign economic, industry, market, regulatory or political conditions.
+- developments and projections relating to our competitors and industry; - our ability to acquire, license and invest in businesses, technologies, product candidates and products; - our ability to remain listed on the Nasdaq Capital Market, or Nasdaq; - the impact of government laws and regulations; - costs and outcomes relating to any disputes, governmental inquiries or investigations, regulatory proceedings, legal proceedings or litigation; - our ability to attract and retain key personnel to manage our business effectively; - our ability to prevent system failures, data breaches or violations of data protection laws; - the timing or likelihood of regulatory filings and approvals; - our ability to protect our intellectual property position; and - the impact of general U.S., foreign and global economic, industry, market, regulatory, political or public health conditions.

 All forward-looking statements in this Quarterly Report on Form 10-Q involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
-Factors that may cause actual results to differ materially from current expectations include, among other things, the risk factors set forth below in Part II, Item 1A, Risk Factors, and elsewhere in this Quarterly Report on Form 10-Q and the risk factors set forth in Part I, Item 1A, Risk Factors, within our Form 10-K filed on March 9, 2022.
-These factors should not be construed as exhaustive and should be read in conjunction with the other cautionary statements that are included in this Quarterly Report on Form 10-Q. Given these uncertainties, you should not place undue reliance on these forward-looking statements.
+Factors that may cause actual results to differ materially from current expectations include, among other things, the risk factors set forth below in Part II, Item 1A, Risk Factors, and elsewhere in this Quarterly Report on Form 10-Q. These factors should not be construed as exhaustive and should be read in conjunction with the other cautionary statements that are included in this Quarterly Report on Form 10-Q. Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even if new information becomes available in the future.